anatol/pacoloco/README.md

 * `purge_files_after` specifies inactivity duration (in seconds) after which the file should be removed from the cache.
 This functionality uses unix "AccessTime" field to find out inactive files.
 Default value is `0` that means never run the purging.
 * `port` is the server port.
 * `download_timeout` is a timeout (in seconds) for internet->cache downloads.
 If a remote server gets slow and file download takes longer than this will be terminated.
 Default value is `0` that means no timeout.
 * `repos` is a list of repositories to mirror.
 Each repo needs `name` and url of its Arch mirrors.
 Note that url can be specified either with `url` or `urls` properties, one and only one can be used for each repo configuration.
+Each repo could have its own `http_proxy`, which would shadow the global `http_proxy` (see below).
 * `http_proxy` is only to be used if you have pacoloco running behind a proxy
 * `user_agent` user agent used to fetch the files from repositories.
 Default value is `Pacoloco/1.2`.
 * The `prefetch` section allows to enable packages prefetching.
 Comment it out to disable it.